dohyun-cse/mfem-ad/README.md

-# LVPP Test
+# AD LVPP Test

-LVPP Test is a test project for the LVPP method.
+LVPP Test is a test project for the LVPP method using AD.

 ## MFEM binding